Profile

 📦 Storage

-• Reheat in the oven at 180°C for 10 minutes before serving.
+• Reheat gently in the oven at 180°C for about 10 minutes to restore the crispness and original fragrance.

-• You can freeze portions and warm them straight from frozen in the oven.
+• You can freeze individual portions well wrapped in cling film and foil; reheat straight from frozen in the oven to preserve texture and taste.

 🍷 Pairing